Entain: BetMGM

 In July 2018, GVC announced a 50/50 joint venture with US Hotel and Casino operator MGM Resorts International to create a sports betting and online gaming platform targeting the U.S. market in states where such activities are legal.

 bwin

 bwin is Entain's main sports betting brand in continental Europe.
 Its core markets include Germany, Italy, Spain, France and Belgium.
 As well as sports bets, bwin has a variety of table and slot casino games as well as online poker where licensed to do so.

 The bwin brand has been associated with sponsorship of a number of football teams including Real Madrid, A.C.
 Milan, Bayern Munich, Manchester Utd and Juventus.
-The brand currently sponsors four Spanish La Liga clubs: Valencia CF, Villarreal CF, Sevilla FC and Atlético Madrid.
+The brand sponsors four Spanish La Liga clubs: Valencia CF, Villarreal CF, Sevilla FC and Atlético Madrid.

 In February 2018, GVC Holdings was fined £350,000 by the UK Gambling Commission for repeated failings from ElectraWorks Limited.
 The company was punished for infringements relating to the advertising of free bets and bonus offers.

+BetCity

+Dutch online casino and sportsbook BetCity.nl was acquired by Entain in January 2023.
+Entain initially paid €300 million for the acquisition, with the total cost potentially reaching €450 million based on BetCity’s future performance.
+BetCity was founded in 2020 by the Sports Entertainment Group (SEG), a Dutch company known for operating the football club FC Den Bosch.
+It launched as one of the first licensed online gambling platforms in the Netherlands.

+In October 2025, BetCity was fined €2.65 million by the Dutch Gambling Authority (Kansspelautoriteit, Ksa) for violations of its duty of care towards players.
+According to the regulator, the operator failed to adequately monitor and intervene in cases of excessive gambling behaviour, particularly among young adults.
+BetCity filed an objection against the decision, which was subsequently rejected by the Ksa.